Nicole and Hugo

-Nicole and Hugo were a Belgian singing duo of Nicole Josy (born Nicole Van Pamel; 21 October 1946, Wemmel – 4 November 2022) and Hugo Sigal (born 10 November 1947 as Hugo Verbraeken, Leopoldstad/Léopoldville, now Kinshasa).
+Nicole and Hugo were a Belgian singing duo of Nicole Josy (born Nicole Van Pamel; 21 October 1946 – 4 November 2022) and Hugo Sigal (born 10 November 1947 as Hugo Verbraeken).

 Beginnings

 The duo met in 1970 and became romantically involved and formed a singing duet.
 On 1 December 1971, Nicole and Hugo got married at Wemmel.

 Eurovision Song Contest 1971 and 1973

 In 1971, they entered into the Belgian national final for the Eurovision Song Contest and they won the Belgian final with "Goeiemorgen, morgen" (meaning "Good morning, morning" in Dutch).
 Prior to their departure to Dublin for the international competition, Nicole fell ill with jaundice and the duo were unable to attend.
 They were replaced in their absence by Jacques Raymond and Lily Castel.
 Jacques and Lily finished in 14th position from a field of 18 contestants.

 Two years later they succeeded in participating in the Eurovision Song Contest finals when "Baby, Baby" won the Belgian national pre-selection.
 The song became a hit in the Flanders region of Belgium, but it was not a success in the rest of Europe.
 At the Eurovision Song Contest (held in Luxembourg on 7 April 1973) they finished in last place.
 Their performance was memorable, however, because of their purple flared jump suits and their dance routine.